Raising AI: An Essential Guide to Its Use

 What should each of us do as the responsible adults in the room?
 De Kai asks critical, overlooked questions requiring urgent attention.

-Dr. De Kai is professor of computer science and engineering at HKUST and distinguished research scholar at Berkeley’s International Computer Science Institute.
+Dr. De Kai is professor of computer science and engineering at HKUST and distinguished research scholar at the International Computer Science Institute.
 He was honored by the Association for Computational Linguistics as one of only 17 Founding Fellows.
 De Kai is an independent director of the AI ethics think tank The Future Society and was one of eight inaugural members of Google’s AI ethics council.

 His book Raising AI provides an accessible framework to navigate the enormous impact of AI upon human culture, our values, and the flow of information.
 De Kai demonstrates that society can not only survive the AI revolution but also flourish in a new world where we all play our part in a more humane, compassionate, and understanding society—alongside our artificial children.